Frequently Asked Questions and Glossary Terms.

 People aged 54 and under are not required to fill out medical questionnaires to obtain insurance.
 If you are 55 or older you will almost always be required to fill out a medical questionnaire before coverage can be obtained.
 There are some plans that allow short trips without a medical questionnaire.

-Yes, If you are planning on going out of the country for more than 90 days, you should contact your provincial healthcare provider to let them know.
+This policy can differ from province to province.
+If you are planning on being outside for an extended period of time, 90 days or longer, it would be wise to you should contact your provincial healthcare provider to let them know.

 It is a very important requirement of all travel insurance policies that you can provide proof of your departure as well as your scheduled return date.